bibekanandadatta/JHU-Dissertation-Template/README.md

   - added customization options to control the white space for different environments.
   - added specific settings for adding quotes (epigraph package) to the chapters.
   - added examples of customized macros for mathematical and non-mathematical environments.
-  - added support to generate PDF/A output on Overleaf directly.
+  - added supporting files to generate PDF/A output on Overleaf directly.